almostengr/lightshowweb/README.md

 # lightshowweb

-Website and documentation for Christmas Light Show
+Website and documentation for Light Show